-This feature is all about budgeting apps.
 It doesn't matter if you are always in the red, or if you are someone who doesn't even know what being in the red is, it is always good to know exactly what you're spending.
 These seven apps make it easy to do that.

 OnTrees is the budgeting app from MoneySuperMarket and it makes keeping track of your money nice and simple.
 OnTrees works with major UK banks in order for you to track exactly what is coming in and going out of your current account, savings accounts and credit cards, in one place with one login.

 This app sorts your transactions into colourful categories so you can see where you are spending and what you could save on.
 It also delivers detailed information about your spending habits with charts and icons.

 Mint comes from Intuit and like OnTrees, it allows you to pull all your accounts and cards into one place by linking everything to the app.
 You'll be able to track your spending, create a budget, setup bill reminders and get tips for reducing fees and saving yourself a few pounds.